sfdeloach/c-prog-solutions/README.md

     git pull origin master

-Gives a snapshot of the stage:

-    git status

-Gives a record of your commits:

-    git log

 Checkout a previous commit or a branch from your repository:

     git checkout <<hash from git log>> // to revert to a previous commit